Speech-Language Pathologist, Certified Autism Specialist, and Owner

 Ellen McSpadden is a highly skilled, ASHA-certified, and NJ-licensed Speech-Language Pathologist with nearly two decades of experience working with children in the hospital, outpatient, school, and in-home settings.
 She is a Certified Autism Specialist and a Certified Provider of PEERS (The Program for the Education and Enrichment of Relational Skills).
-In addition, she is formally trained in DTTC, PROMPT, and Hanen’s “It Takes Two To Talk” Workshop for Parents.
+In addition, she specializes in Childhood Apraxia of Speech and is formally trained in DTTC, PROMPT, and Hanen’s “It Takes Two To Talk” Workshop for Parents.

 She was raised in suburban Maryland, just outside Washington, DC, and obtained degrees from the University of Wisconsin and the University of Maryland.
 Soon after graduating with her Master’s degree, she relocated to southern New Jersey and began working with area families.
 While working in homes through NJ’s Early Intervention System, parents she worked with began referring her to their friends.
 Ellen’s reputation and those word-of-mouth referrals created the need to open Cheerful Chatter Speech-Language Services in 2013… a family-friendly private practice that clients know and love today.

-Ellen’s energy, passion, and commitment to helping children of all ages is demonstrated in her dynamic, fun approach and the sincere, respectful relationship she cultivates with every parent.
+Ellen’s energy, passion, and commitment to helping children of all ages is demonstrated in her dynamic, fun approach and the sincere, respectful relationship she cultivates with every individual.
 Children and teenagers look forward to motivating, engaging, fun, and highly effective sessions that lead to genuine skill development.
 Sometimes, they don’t even want to leave!
-She prides herself on helping children develop functional communication skills by developing strategies that are individually tailored, maximizing their success.
-Parents are encouraged to participate throughout sessions and receive the training necessary to use the strategies during existing activities at home, in the car, and on the go.
-The progress of the children she works with is her sole focus during every therapy session and she is known to go above and beyond for every family.
-The speech, language, and social skill development her clients experience is a testament to her knowledge, skills, experience, and passion.
+The speech, language, literacy, and social skill development her clients experience is a testament to her knowledge, skills, experience, and passion.

 What is an SLP and what do they do?